Yung Lean: 2014–2016: Unknown Memory and Warlord

 In 2014, Yung Lean and Sad Boys embarked on the White Marble Tour, playing in 24 cities across Europe.
 Shortly after the conclusion of this tour Sad Boys announced a further Black Marble Tour, which would include several performances in cities across North America.
 The first of these shows took place in July at the Webster Hall in New York City, and was well received by writers for publications such as XXL, and The New York Times.

-Yung Lean starred on Studio PSL in May 2014 and was also one of five final nominees for the 2014 P3 Guld in the Hip Hop/Soul category.
+Yung Lean starred on Studio PSL in May 2014 and was also one of five final nominees for the 2014 P3 Gold Awards in the Hip Hop/Soul category.

 Yung Lean released his debut full-length album, titled Unknown Memory on 23 September 2014.
 The album was accompanied with North American and European tours, beginning on 1 December in New York with a nearly sold-out show on Webster Hall's main ballroom stage.

 Yung Lean released his second full-length album, Warlord, on 25 February 2016; he also released a line of clothing, "Sad Boys Entertainment".
 Håstad modelled for Calvin Klein's July 2016, AW16 Campaign.
 During his Warlord American tour, his tour bus in Pennsylvania was shot at.
 Håstad was also featured on Frank Ocean's critically acclaimed Blonde where he provided backup vocals on the songs "Godspeed" and "Self Control".
 According to Håstad, his part on the project was recorded when he was seventeen in Ocean's apartment in London.

 Yung Lean released a surprise track on 25 November 2016 titled "Hennessy & Sailor Moon (feat.
 Bladee)".
 On 14 December 2016 he released the mixtape Frost God containing eight tracks including "Hennessy & Sailor Moon" and "Crystal City" which featured A$AP Ferg.

 2017–2019: Stranger, Poison Ivy and Nectar

 Håstad released his third studio album Stranger on 10 November 2017, with the singles "Red Bottom Sky", "Hunting My Own Skin", and "Skimask", through Stockholm label YEAR0001.

 In an interview with Complex in January 2018, Håstad announced he was writing several film scripts, including one based around Swedish serial killer John Ausonius, best known as "The Laser Man".
-In February 2018, Yung Lean released the single "King Cobra" with Thaiboy Digital, as well as a collaboration with Converse that consisted of a shoe and several items of clothing titled "One Star Toxic."
+In February 2018, Yung Lean released the single "King Cobra" with Thaiboy Digital, as well as a collaboration with Converse that consisted of a shoe and several items of clothing titled "One Star Toxic".

 On 2 November 2018, Håstad released his third mixtape Poison Ivy with the single "Happy Feet" released on 24 October 2018.
 The album, a collaboration with Whitearmor, a member of Drain Gang with whom Håstad frequently collaborates, debuted at number 44 on the Sweden Albums Charts, the Sverigetopplistan.

-On 25 January 2019, Yung Lean released his first full-length album under Jonatan Leandoer96 "Nectar", with the singles "Wooden Girl", "Nectar" and "Tangerine Warrior".
+On 25 January 2019, Yung Lean released his first full-length album under Jonatan Leandoer96, Nectar, with the singles "Wooden Girl", "Nectar" and "Tangerine Warrior".
 The album strays away from Leandoer's sad hip-hop roots and goes for a blend of indie rock and neofolk.